-On the northern bank which is covered by savannah, you can marvel at the variety of wildlife in a game drive around the Buligi game tracks which is a 7km track north of Paraa.
-Animal species here include; buffalos, dozens of elephants, warthogs and towering giraffes, bushbucks, reedbuck, duikers, kobs, oribi and the unusual-looking hartebeest, lions and you may spot a leopard at dusk.
+On the northern bank which is covered by savannah, you can marvel at the variety of wildlife in a game drive around the Buligi game tracks which is a 7 km track north of Paraa.
+Animal species here include; buffalo, herds of elephants, warthogs and towering giraffes, bushbucks, reedbuck, duikers, kobs, oribi and the unusual-looking hartebeest, lions and you may spot a leopard at dusk.

 In the southern bank, a new track, the Honey Moon track, was opened, and to boost the drive, 15 giraffes were trans-located from the northern bank to this area in January 2016.

 Areas like Nyamsika gorge is home to a big number of water animals which come to get water and Nyamsika cliffs have a higher concentration of buffalos, lions as well as different birds like the Egyptian plover and the bee-eaters.

 Game drives are an all-year-round activity, though, during the rainy season, the grass is a bit tall, making it harder to spot wildlife.
 You can easily watch a lion hunt during the dry season because the grass is shorter.
 Game viewing can be done in the morning from 6:30 am.
 Evening game drives start at 4 pm and last between 3 to 4 hours.

-The launch trip upstream from Paraa to the foot of Murchison Falls presents an amazing display of wildlife.
+The boat safari launch trip upstream from Paraa to the foot of Murchison Falls presents an amazing display of wildlife.
 Hippos and crocodiles are abundant and you will see elephants, buffalos, waterbucks and many bird species.
 The launch departs at 9 am and 2 pm daily and takes three hours.

 A boat trip to the Nile-Lake Albert Delta is a four- to five-hour return voyage.
 This voyage is great for birders.
 To sight the elusive Shoebill a downstream morning cruise is recommended.
 Alternatively, a tranquil sundowner cruise offers the classic view of a tropical sunset reflected on the river.

 Hiking to the Top of the Falls

 Murchison Falls National Park’s vast landscape and varied scenery can be explored on foot.
 Trails through Kaniyo Pabidi and Rabongo Forests provide sightings of many primates and birds.